g-esco101/multimath/README.md

 mkdir js
 ```
 You will have to move your js files here until the instructor sets up the tsconfig.json file in the course.
 When he does, you will have to update the tsconfig.json file to use "outDir": "./public/js".
 Don't forget this step!
-Note: The src attributes in your script tags will be different from those used by the instructor in the index.html file, e.g. use
-<script src="./js/app.js" ></script> instead of <script src="/app/app.js" ></script>.
+Note: The src attributes in your script tags will be different from those used by the instructor in the index.html file, e.g. use <script src="./js/app.js" ></script> instead of <script src="/app/app.js" ></script>.

-- Install typescript:
+- Install typescript (this installs TypeScript globally):
 ```
 npm install -g typescript
 ```